What you need to know.

 • Death certificate (for death in Singapore that occurs on or after 29 May 2022, digital death certificate can be downloaded by the next of kin from www.go.gov.sg/mylegacy-edc and to submit the pdf copy to us)

-• NRIC or relevant identification documents (e.g. passports, birth certificates)
+• NRIC or relevant identification documents (e.g. FIN cards, passports) of claimant(s)

 • Proof of claimant’s relationship with deceased individual